electro-smith/DaisyWiki/README.md

-## This Wiki has been archived and the relevant information is now located at [daisy.audio](https://daisy.audio/)
+## This wiki has been archived and the relevant information is now located at [daisy.audio](https://daisy.audio/)